aatmunbaxi/site/content/math/quantum_comp_and_modular_categories.md

 We recover bosons and fermions at \\( \theta= 0 \\) and \\( \theta=\pi \\), respectively.
 Anyons can take any statistics between Bose-Einstein statistics and Fermi-Dirac statistics and beyond, corresponding to values \\( 0 \leqslant \theta \leqslant 2\pi \\).

-I&rsquo;ve somewhat lied by omission in the previous paragraph.
+I've somewhat lied by omission in the previous paragraph.
 The global phase shifts corresponding to \\( e^{i\theta} \\) are actually relevant to the so-called _abelian anyons_.
 One can generalize this phase shift further to an even larger class of unitary operators satisfying the [Yang-Baxter equation](https://en.wikipedia.org/wiki/Yang%E2%80%93Baxter_equation); such quasiparticles are _non-abelian anyons_.
 These non-abelian anyons are the building blocks to encoding information in TQC.
 The question remains--_what does this buy us?_
-I&rsquo;ve already alluded to how TQC may be less sensitive to environmental noise than classical qubits, so we should understand how.
+I've already alluded to how TQC may be less sensitive to environmental noise than classical qubits, so we should understand how.

 <a id="figure--anyonexchange"></a>

 {{< figure src="/ox-hugo/anyon_exchange.svg" caption="<span class=\"figure-number\">Figure 1: </span>Inequivalent exchanges for identical anyons." width="150%" >}}

 When thinking about how anyons interact with each other, we must think topologically.
-That is, we can do everything up to a &ldquo;smooth/continuous&rdquo; deformation.
+That is, we can do everything up to a "smooth/continuous" deformation.
 In one dimension of space, nothing interesting can happen: we cannot exchange anyons at all.
 In three dimensions of space, everything is trivial.
-If an anyon moves around another anyon back to its starting position, one can &ldquo;drag&rdquo; the path and shrink it simultaneously, so that topologically the path is indistinguishable from the particle not moving at all.
+If an anyon moves around another anyon back to its starting position, one can "drag" the path and shrink it simultaneously, so that topologically the path is indistinguishable from the particle not moving at all.

 In two dimensions of space, things get more interesting.
 In a flatland with two particles, there are two topologically distinct paths a particle can take in the plane.